by Freddy Tran Nager, Founder of Atomic Tango + Guy Who Likes Being Heard, Not Herded; photo by davide ragusa on Unsplash…

 And conformity is the enemy of innovation.

-To disrupt that lockstep thinking, companies need to bring in outsiders who just don’t fit.
-That could be an agency, a consultant, or an employee from another office — ideally one in another country.
+To disrupt that lockstep thinking, companies need to bring in one or more outsiders who just don’t fit.
+That outsider could be an agency, a consultant, or an employee from another office — ideally one in another country.

-At the same time, they should remove or reassign employees (particularly managers) who shoot down new ideas and try to get the newcomers to do things “the way they’re done around here.”
+At the same time, they should remove or reassign managers who shoot down new ideas and try to get the newcomers to do things “the way they’re done around here.”

 Will this experiment be smooth and pretty and conflict free?
 They should hope not.
 Because conflict with the status quo is what disruption is all about.